txroot/syseqsolver/README.md

 **Class linearEqSystem:**

-*Method addEquation:*
-To add a new equation
+ 1. *Method addEquation:* To add a new equation;

-*Method buildSystem:*
-Creates the needed matrices to use in the solve function
+ 2. *Method buildSystem:* Creates the needed matrices to use in the solve function ;

-*Method remEquation:*
-Remove just the indicated equation
+ 3. *Method remEquation:* Remove just the indicated equation;

-*Method cleanEquations:*
-Remove all equations
+ 4. *Method cleanEquations:* Remove all equations.

 **Solver function:**